safespring/docs/content/compute/api.md

 ### Windows

+!!! note
-!!! note "These instructions aren't well tested or perhaps even incomplete.
+    These instructions aren't well tested or perhaps even incomplete.
     Please let us know if you need help or know how to improve them!"

 To be able to use the Openstack client from Windows you need [Python 2.7].
 After the installation is finished, open a command prompt: